predictiveworks/works-beats/README.md

 From an analytics perspective, Fleet serves as a query result aggregator that can be used to derive meaningful insights from a large ensemble of devices at once.

+**Fleet Beat** is a data gateway that tracks, standardizes and publishes operating system data (endpoint data) to IoT data platforms.
+Suppose you built an IoT network to monitor and analyze operational data.
+FleetBeat seamlessly complements every IoT infrastructure with security data from endpoint sensors.

+**Fleet Beat** is part of PredictiveWorks' Security Beats and offers a threat detection sensor for enterprise endpoints or nodes.
+Due to its output channels, FIWARE, MQTT and SSE, Fleet Beat is built to complement (security) context recognition infrastructures with raw context.

+**Fleet Beat** perfectly works with **Works Stream**.

 ## OPC-UA Beat

-**OPC-UA Beat** is a standalone Akka-based Http(s) service that connects to an OPC-UA server leveraging *Eclipse Milo*, listens to configured subscriptions and re-publishes subscription results via MQTT or SSE.
+**OPC-UA Beat** is an Akka-based Http(s) microservice that connects to an OPC-UA server leveraging *Eclipse Milo*, listens to configured subscriptions and re-publishes subscription results via FIWARE, MQTT or SSE.

 **Milo** is an open-source implementation of OPC UA (currently targeting 1.03).
 It includes a high-performance stack (channels, serialization, data structures, security), and client and server SDKs.

+**OPC-UA Beat** perfectly works with **Works Stream**.

 ## OpenCTI Beat

-**OpenCTI Beat** is a standalone Akka-based Http(s) service that connects to the OpenCTI SSE stream, transforms *create*, *update* and *delete* events from STIX 2.0 to NGSI and re-publishes these events via SSE.
+**OpenCTI Beat** is an Akka-based Http(s) microservice that connects to the OpenCTI SSE stream, transforms *create*, *update* and *delete* events from STIX 2.0 to NGSI and re-publishes these events via FIWARE, MQTT and SSE.

 **OpenCTI** is a unified open source platform for all levels of Cyber Threat Intelligence.
 A major goal is to build and provide a powerful knowledge base for cyber threat intelligence